 Tips For Gigging Guitarists

-Start by rehearsing with your bandmates or other musicians, working on your songs and parts that need some work.
-Make sure you are all comfortable with the song arrangements and that everyone knows their parts.
-There is nothing worse than being in the middle of a gig and realizing that someone doesn’t know what they are doing.
+Start by rehearsing with your bandmates or other musicians.
+Working on your songs and parts that need some work.
+Make sure you are all comfortable with the song arrangements.
+That everyone knows their parts.
+There is nothing worse than realizing that someone doesn’t know what they are doing at the wrong time.

-Rehearsing your stage presence and getting used to the feeling of performing in front of people is also a great idea.
+Rehearse your stage presence, getting used to performing in front of people together.
 If you are feeling nervous, try to find ways to calm yourself down before the show.
 This could be anything from deep breathing exercises to visualization techniques.

 Put in the Extra Work